Security Testing Guide

 • Portfolio.

-• Security testing team expertise: preferably dedicated specialists skilled in automated and manual techniques.
+• The qualifications and experience of the team expertise: preferably dedicated specialists skilled in automated and manual techniques.

-• Security testing reports including a sound analysis of identified vulnerabilities and their causes, as well as remediation guidance for each finding.
+• Reports that should include a sound analysis of identified vulnerabilities and their causes, as well as remediation guidance for each finding.

 ScienceSoft's Penetration Testing Consultant, CEH